 But once you have some big stuff you’re ramping into, you’ll want to get multiple copies of it.

 Finally, we have to comment on Life Goes On.
-It’s still played every now and then in Arena M21 drafts.
+Some players played it in Arena M21 drafts.
 Please, for the love of the Scarab God, don’t put that card in your deck.
 A basic land will do more good than that card a vast majority of the time.

 Amonkhet Remastered Draft Archetypes